Counselling and forensic psychology: investigating crime and therapy

 Supporting study materials

 The module is built around a textbook entitled Mad or Bad: A critical approach to counselling and forensic psychology and an extensive module website built around an online study guide.
 The website contains further teaching to support the chapters in the textbook.
 The teaching on the website includes video (e.g. of therapeutic approaches in action) and audio interviews with a number of psychologists, counsellors and criminologists, and a variety of interactive activities to help develop and consolidate your knowledge.
-You will also spend some of your study time using The Open University Library’s extensive collection of online resources.
+You'll also spend some of your study time using The Open University Library’s extensive collection of online resources.

 This is an OU level 3 module.
 Prior to studying this module you should have obtained the necessary study skills to study at OU level 3, either by completing relevant OU level 2 study (e.g. in a social science), but you are not expected to have any special knowledge of psychology.